kdorosh/MarchMadnessKaggleML2018/writeup.md

 To evaluate each matchup, my feature vector was the *difference* between each team's set of features.
 This is beneficial because it highlights/exaggerates discrepancies between teams in a given matchup.

-Admittedly, the Win Margin metric is slightly redundent (especially in the nerual network model), but it still helped improve the performance of some algorithms tested.
+Admittedly, the Win Margin metric is slightly redundent (especially in the neural network model), but it still helped improve the performance of some algorithms tested.

 ## Evaluating my Model